Oziaka/address-calculator-api/readme.md

-Welcome this REST API has an will help students who can not calculate network addresses such as broadcast address, network address, how to divide the network into a subnet and perform determine if the addresses belong to the same network.
+Welcome this REST API has an will help person who can not calculate network addresses such as broadcast address, network address, how to divide the network into a subnet and perform determine if the addresses belong to the same network.

 The type of address ( addressType, maskType) is a "DECIMAL", "BINARY", "NUMBER_OF_ONES" (only for mask)